-Since this article was first written, both the P-120 and P-140 have been superseded by the P155.
+Since this article was first written, both the P-120 and P-140 have been superseded.
+See the Yamaha P Series digital piano comparison article for more details.

 Be sure to read the comments section at the end of this article for some excellent additional information and opinion.